 Committee, staff, families and children collaborate to set a shared vision and goals which are articulated in our Quality Improvement Plan (QIP).
 We invite families to view and contribute to our QIP copy in the foyer at any time.
-We value lifelong learning and reflective practice and these values influence all elements of our organisation.
+We celebrate philosophy, partnerships, lifelong learning and reflective practice as the foundation of quality early childhood education.